Ralph Lauren (NYSE:RL) Downgraded to “C+” at TheStreet

-Ralph Lauren (NYSE:RL – Get Rating) was downgraded by stock analysts at TheStreet from a “b” rating to a “c+” rating in a report released on Tuesday, TheStreetRatingsTable reports.
+TheStreet cut shares of Ralph Lauren (NYSE:RL – Get Rating) from a b rating to a c+ rating in a report published on Tuesday, TheStreetRatingsTable reports.

-Other equities research analysts have also recently issued research reports about the company.
-StockNews.com started coverage on Ralph Lauren in a research note on Thursday, March 31st.
-They issued a “buy” rating for the company.
-UBS Group raised their price objective on Ralph Lauren from $168.00 to $171.00 and gave the company a “buy” rating in a research note on Monday, February 7th.
-Deutsche Bank Aktiengesellschaft cut their target price on Ralph Lauren from $116.00 to $101.00 in a research report on Wednesday.
-Truist Financial lifted their target price on Ralph Lauren from $141.00 to $156.00 in a research report on Friday, February 4th.
-Finally, Wells Fargo & Company cut their target price on Ralph Lauren to $95.00 in a research report on Wednesday.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $126.07.
+Several other equities research analysts have also commented on RL.
+JPMorgan Chase & Co. upgraded Ralph Lauren from a neutral rating to an overweight rating and set a $142.00 price objective on the stock in a research report on Thursday, March 17th.
+Credit Suisse Group lowered their price objective on Ralph Lauren from $165.00 to $130.00 and set an outperform rating on the stock in a research report on Wednesday, May 18th.
+UBS Group upped their price objective on Ralph Lauren from $168.00 to $171.00 and gave the stock a buy rating in a research report on Monday, February 7th.
+Barclays decreased their target price on Ralph Lauren from $117.00 to $99.00 and set an equal weight rating on the stock in a research report on Wednesday.
+Finally, Zacks Investment Research lowered Ralph Lauren from a strong-buy rating to a hold rating and set a $115.00 target price on the stock. in a research report on Thursday, March 10th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $126.07.

-Ralph Lauren declared that its Board of Directors has authorized a share repurchase program on Thursday, February 3rd that allows the company to repurchase $1.50 billion in outstanding shares.
-This repurchase authorization allows the textile maker to purchase up to 17.3% of its stock through open market purchases.
-Stock repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.
+Ralph Lauren announced that its Board of Directors has initiated a share repurchase program on Thursday, February 3rd that authorizes the company to repurchase $1.50 billion in shares.
+This repurchase authorization authorizes the textile maker to repurchase up to 17.3% of its shares through open market purchases.
+Shares repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.

+The business also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
+Shareholders of record on Friday, July 1st will be paid a $0.75 dividend.
+The ex-dividend date is Thursday, June 30th.
+This is an increase from Ralph Lauren’s previous quarterly dividend of $0.69.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 3.20%.
+Ralph Lauren’s dividend payout ratio (DPR) is 41.23%.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-CWM LLC boosted its holdings in Ralph Lauren by 127.7% during the 1st quarter.
-CWM LLC now owns 230 shares of the textile maker’s stock valued at $26,000 after acquiring an additional 129 shares during the period.
-US Asset Management LLC purchased a new stake in Ralph Lauren during the 1st quarter valued at about $35,000.
-Daiwa Securities Group Inc. boosted its holdings in Ralph Lauren by 38.1% during the 4th quarter.
-Daiwa Securities Group Inc. now owns 453 shares of the textile maker’s stock valued at $54,000 after acquiring an additional 125 shares during the period.
-Covestor Ltd purchased a new stake in Ralph Lauren during the 4th quarter valued at about $57,000.
-Finally, IndexIQ Advisors LLC bought a new position in Ralph Lauren during the 4th quarter valued at approximately $84,000.
-Institutional investors and hedge funds own 99.89% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the business.
+Vanguard Group Inc. increased its stake in shares of Ralph Lauren by 0.8% in the 1st quarter.
+Vanguard Group Inc. now owns 4,927,941 shares of the textile maker’s stock worth $559,026,000 after acquiring an additional 37,574 shares during the last quarter.
+BlackRock Inc. increased its position in shares of Ralph Lauren by 4.8% during the 4th quarter.
+BlackRock Inc. now owns 4,688,097 shares of the textile maker’s stock worth $557,228,000 after purchasing an additional 216,590 shares during the last quarter.
+HS Management Partners LLC increased its position in shares of Ralph Lauren by 11.7% during the 1st quarter.
+HS Management Partners LLC now owns 2,252,855 shares of the textile maker’s stock worth $255,564,000 after purchasing an additional 235,546 shares during the last quarter.
+State Street Corp increased its position in shares of Ralph Lauren by 3.5% during the 4th quarter.
+State Street Corp now owns 2,051,705 shares of the textile maker’s stock worth $245,224,000 after purchasing an additional 69,928 shares during the last quarter.
+Finally, Invesco Ltd. increased its position in shares of Ralph Lauren by 4.8% during the 3rd quarter.
+Invesco Ltd. now owns 1,196,226 shares of the textile maker’s stock worth $132,828,000 after purchasing an additional 54,350 shares during the last quarter.
+99.89% of the stock is owned by institutional investors and hedge funds.

 Ralph Lauren Corporation designs, markets, and distributes lifestyle products in North America, Europe, Asia, and internationally.
 The company offers apparel, including a range of men's, women's, and children's clothing and accessories, which comprise casual shoes, dress shoes, boots, sneakers, sandals, eyewear, watches, fashion and fine jewelry, scarves, hats, gloves, umbrellas, and belts, as well as leather goods, such as handbags, luggage, small leather goods, and belts; home products consisting of bed and bath lines, furniture, fabric and wallcoverings, lighting, tabletop, floor coverings, and giftware; and fragrances.